yangyu-unc2012/MartingaleField.github.io/README.md

 - We then scan from right to left, summing up `cnt[i]` along the way, until we reach a sum greater than or equal to the current index.
 Then this index is our h-index.

-A simple implementation can be
+A simple implementation using built-in `sort` function can be

 ##### C++
 ```c++